CrazyChickenDev/portfolio-v2/content/featured/Employability Africa/index.md

 showInProjects: true
 ---

-A Second iteration of Employability Africa's Official website.Built and Designed with WordPress.
+A Second iteration of Employability Africa's Official website.
+Built and Designed with WordPress.
+Employability Africa helps Employers connect with graduates in different sectors of the industry.